lowlydba/OMSA/README.md

 # OMSA
-Unofficial and third party links and useful content for OMSA courses
+Unofficial and third party links and useful content for OMSA courses.

 ## General